Prostate Cancer Screening and Prevention

 · Radiation Therapy:

 Bowel problems occur more frequently with radiation therapy than surgery.

 Urinary incontinence occurs more frequently after surgery or radioactive seed treatment (brachytherapy).
+Symptoms of urinary obstruction are reduced by surgery, initially increased but decreased over time with radiation therapy and markedly increase initialy and remain increased after brachytherapy.
 Erectile dysfunction occurs in at least 200 to 300 of 1000 men treated with these therapies.

 Androgen Deprivation Therapy:

 This treatment is sometimes used as primary therapy for early-stage prostate cancer, particularly in older men, although it has not been approved for this use by the U.S. Food and Drug Administration (FDA) and it has not been shown to improve survival.
 Adequate evidence shows that the complications include erectile dysfunction (in approximately 400 of 1000 men treated), as well as male breast enlargement (gynecomastia) and bone thinning (osteoporosis) and hot flashes.

 There is convincing evidence that PSA-based screening leads to substantial over-diagnosis of prostate tumors.
 The amount of over-diagnosis of prostate cancer is of important concern. because a man with cancer that would not cause symptoms for the remainder of his life cannot benefit from screening or treatment.